Why Do Ember Tetra Change Color? Find Out Here

 Old Age

-One of the most common reasons for a fish to change color or lose some vibrancy is because they have simply aged.
+One of the most common reasons a fish changes color or loses some vibrancy is their age.
 As tetras get older, their colors will slowly fade and become duller as a result!

 How To Bring Your Ember Tetra Into Their Vibrant Color?

-There are many ways to do this but no surefire way to make them go back to how they used to look.
-You can place some plastic plants or other decorations into your aquarium which will help give them somewhere to hide from potential aggressors while also providing more surface area for algae growth.
+There are many ways to do this but no surefire way to make them return to how they used to look.
+You can place some plastic plants or other decorations into your aquarium.
+Such plants will help give them somewhere to hide from potential aggressors while also providing more surface area for algae growth.

 Another thing you could try is adding a bag full of activated carbon, gravel cleaner, filter media, multiple biological filters, or even all three.